simbo/srvkist/README.md

 ansible-playbook --user root first-run.yml
 ```

-You are now ready to use `playbook.yml`.
+You are now ready to use `playbook.yml` - all at once or by tags.

 ### Bootstrapping